Skip to content

 If we are to edit an existing article, we will need to load the existing category value for the said article from the database.

-This is defined in app/routes/users+/$username_+/articles.$articleId.tsx, where the loader function makes a call to the database to retrieve the article data.
+To add this, we just need to make a small change to app/routes/users+/$username_+/articles.$articleId.tsx, where the loader function makes a call to the database to retrieve the article data.

 1. Open app/routes/users+/$username_+/articles.$articleId.tsx.